 Allocation of risks among stakeholders

-Water Policy is published six times a year in February, April, June, August, October and December.
+Water Policy publishes and prints six issues per year in February, April, June, August, October and December.